waggle-sensor/sage-vectordb-example/CLIP_example/Readme.md

 ![image](demo_images/businesswoman.png)

 # Adding More Data
-- To add different images, change the sage_data_client query in "data.py" and run the "data.py" file.
+- To add different images, change the sage_data_client query in the flask frontend and click "load data"
+  - you can also clear old data by clicking "clear data" which will delete all images.
 - To add more tests, add images to "static/Test" folder and/or add prompts in "terminal_test.py".
-- To add more texts, add them in the list named "texts" in "data.py" file and run that file.

 NOTE: I have commented out the part where text can also be added to weaviate.
 But you can uncomment it and try adding text too. <br>
 After adding text, the results may also contain text and images both, for a particular query.<br>